mdabrowski1990/uds/.github/ISSUE_TEMPLATE/99_any.md

 ---
-name: Empty issue
+name: Other
-about: Start with empty draft
+about: Anything else?
+Choose to start with empty draft.
 title: ''
 labels: ''
 assignees: ''